RT-Thread/rtthread-manual-doc/device/device.md

 | RT_EOK     | registration success |
 | -RT_ERROR | registration failed, dev is empty or name already exists |

-!!! note "NOTE"
-    It should be avoided to repeatedly register registered devices and to register devices with the same name.
+>It should be avoided to repeatedly register registered devices and to register devices with the same name.

 flags parameters support the following parameters (multiple parameters can be supported in OR logic):